Teaching Assistants

 Bonhoon Koo | bkoo4@cougarnet.uh.edu

-Hello, my name is Bonhoon Koo, and I am from South Korea, majoring in Comparative and American politics here at the University of Houston.
-Specifically, my research interest is in democracy and democratization, particularly regarding cultural and psychological aspects.
-Before I joined UH, I studied in both graduate and undergraduate schools at Sogang University in South Korea, majoring in political science.
-I love traveling abroad and playing and watching soccer games.
+Bonhoon Koo is from South Korea and is majoring in Comparative and American politics at the University of Houston.
+Specifically, his research interest is in democracy and democratization, particularly regarding cultural and psychological aspects.
+Before joining UH, he studied in both graduate and undergraduate schools at Sogang University in South Korea, majoring in political science.
+He loves traveling abroad and playing and watching soccer games

 Larrisa Landin | lrodri48@cougarnet.uh.edu